PSLmodels/Tax-Calculator/TESTING.md

 py.test
 ```

-This will start executing a pytest suite containing about 300 tests,
+This will start executing a pytest suite containing hundreds of tests,
-including the three tests that require the `puf.csv` file as input.
+including the few tests that require the `puf.csv` file as input.
 Depending on your computer, the execution time for this complete suite
 of unit tests is roughly four minutes.